carolmarquesrr/carolmarquesrr/README.md

 - 🔭 I’m currently studing on Bytes4future/ RunCode School
 - 📫 How to reach me: @Carolmarquesrr on social midia
-- ⚡ Fun fact: I have a cat named Rengar, and he is named after a game called League of Legends, which I play a lot! :heart_eyes_cat:
+- ⚡ Fun fact: I have a cat named Rengar, named because of the game League of Legends (That I play a lot!) :heart_eyes_cat: